-HON 111 Critical Analyses I/Poetry & The Critical Imagination (3 Credits)
+HON 111 Critical Reading, Writing, and Speaking (3 Credits)

 HON 112 Excursions in Quantitative Literacy (3 Credits)

 This honors course introduces contemporary quantitative thinking to non-specialists.
-Topics include classical and modern topics in graph theory, linear programming, statistics and probability, voting theory, growth and consumer mathematics and other real-world applications with emphasis on problem solving.
+Topics may include classical and modern topics in graph theory, linear programming, statistics and probability, voting theory, growth and consumer mathematics, financial literacy, budgeting, interest rates, credit scores, taxes, and other real-world applications with emphasis on problem solving.

 HON 120 Honors Topics in Fine & Performing Arts: The Creative Mind and Improvisation (3 Credits)

-This interdisciplinary arts course will provide students with an opportunity to explore the fundamentals, techniques and creative qualities of the visual and performing arts.
-Regular classroom meetings will be enhanced by museum tours, live performances and presentations by guest artist.
-Additionally, students will investigate and discuss the historical, philosophical, political, psychological, scientific and social aspects of the creative process and aesthetic experiences as they relate to the arts.
+This interdisciplinary arts course helps students explore the fundamentals, techniques and creative qualities of the visual/performing arts.
+Classes are enhanced by museum tours, live performances and presentations by guest artists.
+Students investigate and discuss the historical, philosophical, political, psychological, scientific and social aspects of the creative process and aesthetic experiences.

 HON 150 Honors Ethics (3 Credits)